openstack/python-troveclient/README.rst

          secgroup-add-rule   Creates a security group rule.
          secgroup-delete-rule
                              Deletes a security group rule.
-         secgroup-list       Lists all security groups.
+         secgroup-list-rules Lists all rules for a security group. secgroup-list       Lists all security groups.
          secgroup-show       Shows details of a security group. show                Shows details of an instance.